cgiachalis/storr.tiledb/README.md

 ## Key features

- - Key interface methods have been re-written to make the most of the underlying back end with respect to speed and efficiency
+ - Key-value operations use driver's methods for speed and efficiency

- - Set optional notes and expiration timestamps when setting keys
+ - Key-value metadata such as notes and timestamps for data expiration (time-to-live, TTL)

- - Set keys asynchronously and in parallel through [mirai](https://cran.rstudio.com/web/packages/mirai/) framework (optional)
+ - Asynchronous key-value operations or in parallel through [mirai](https://cran.rstudio.com/web/packages/mirai/) framework

- - Cache layers are using hash tables (hashtab) instead of environments
+ - Hash tables (hashtab)  for in memory caching layers instead of environments

-Additional features that TileDB supports:

  - Cloud storage (S3, Azure, GSC)

- - Data versioning (time-travelling) and
+ - Data versioning (time-travelling)

  - Encryption